 Content strategy encompasses the conception, planning, creation, execution, and finally the governance of your content.
 In online mediums, content includes both text and multimedia content that is used on your site.
 Since the result of a successful content strategy is an excellent user experience, you want to make sure your strategy includes creating meaningful content that is useful and useable, is well structured, and is easily found.

-Your content strategy helps you identify what information is already out there, where there are gaps that need to be filled, and, most importantly, why your content needs to be created.
+Your content strategy helps you identify what information is already out there, where there are content gaps that need to be filled, and, most importantly, why your content needs to be created.
 Begin forming your business’s content strategy by answering these questions.
 This will give you a solid foundation that you can build upon with both evergreen content and content that is relevant specifically to the here and now.

 At the core, your content strategy answers “Why?”
 Why you are creating content in the first place, who you’re helping, and how you can meet their needs in a unique way. – Bill Ross of Linchpin SEO, A Chicago SEO Agency